-There are so many elements to create an effective online marketing presence.
+There are so many elements to create an effective online marketing presence which can only be done with the help of a renowned digital marketing company.
 Social media is often reliant on some of these elements before we can expect results.
 One of the challenges we’ve faced is finding credible online marketers.

 I’ve met the shams.
 The search engine optimization experts who keyword websites and call it SEO, web developers who don’t know the difference between blog and email spam, and email marketers who buy lists and boost a 50 percent open rate for an audience not at all related to the brand.